Online MHI/MSHI Degree Programs

 • One to three letters of recommendation

-• GRE scores, although some schools, like Drexel University, waive these when there is a cumulative GPA of 3.2 or higher at the undergraduate level; other schools may not require a GRE at all
+• GRE scores, although some schools may waive these when there is a higher cumulative GPA at the undergraduate level; other schools may not require a GRE at all

-Colleges and universities offering both campus-based and online education seem to follow a more traditional start calendar, often just in the fall or spring semester or sometimes additionally in the summer.
-However, other schools fully enmeshed in online learning, like Drexel University Online, have programs with several start dates throughout the year.
+Colleges and universities offering both campus-based and online education seem to follow a more traditional start calendar, often just in the fall or spring semester, or sometimes additionally in the summer.
+However, other schools fully enmeshed in online learning have programs with several start dates throughout the year.
 Because these change year to year, however, it is best to look at the school website to confirm when the next opportunity for application and enrollment will be.
-Still others, like Southern New Hampshire University, offer continual enrollment opportunities throughout the year for acceptance into any of its five ongoing graduate terms.
+Still others may offer continual enrollment opportunities throughout the year for acceptance into any of its ongoing graduate terms.

 Typical Course Curriculum and Specialization

-A master’s degree in health informatics is interdisciplinary in nature, combining both the fundamentals of the healthcare and computer IT world.
+A master’s degree in health informatics is interdisciplinary in nature, combining both the fundamentals of the healthcare and computer IT worlds.
 Students can build out foundational skills by taking classes, such as:

 • Biostatistics